OXID-eSales/media-library-module/README.md

 ## Bugs and Issues

-If you experience any bugs or issues, please report them in the section **WYSIWYG Editor + Media Gallery** of https://bugs.oxid-esales.com.
+If you experience any bugs or issues, please report them in the section **module Media Library** of https://bugs.oxid-esales.com.